 - 6 FAQs

 Teeth whitening strips are thin, flexible, transparent or translucent strips that are coated on one side with a tooth whitening gel.
 You apply them directly to your teeth for a short amount of time each day, and gradually the bleaching agent gets to work.

-In accordance with EU law, over-the-counter whitening strips in the UK may not contain more than 0.1% hydrogen peroxide.
+In accordance with EU law, over-the-counter whitening strips in the UK may not contain more than 0.1% of hydrogen peroxide for teeth whitening.
 It's possible to get a stronger formula, of up to 6%, on prescription from a dentist.

 You may have heard of Crest whitening strips before, however, due to the fact they contain more than 6% hydrogen peroxide, you won't find them for sale in any UK outlets.
 These restrictions mean that the best whitening strips in the UK are quite different to American teeth whitening strips, and the product offering certainly isn't as rich over here.